 #26 Transform a Spare Room

 Need extra closet space?
 If you have an extra room in the home, turn it into a closet.
-Install racks, a dresser, shelves, etc., and create the perfect walk-in closet.
+Install racks, a dresser, shelves, etc., and create the perfect walk-in closet and a perfect solution on how to organize your closet.

 #27 Elevate Your Rod Higher